benc-uk/vuego-demoapp/README.md

 Environmental variables

-- `WEATHER_API_KEY` - Enable the weather feature with a DarkSky API key
+- `WEATHER_API_KEY` - Enable the weather feature with a OpenWeather API key
-- `IPSTACK_API_KEY` - Enable the weather feature with a IPStack API key
 - `PORT` - Port to listen on (default: `4000`)
 - `CONTENT_DIR` - Directory to serve static content from (default: `.`)
 - `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user sign-in feature